 Test code and test helpers are considered private API and should not be imported outside of the Twisted testing infrastructure.
-As an exception to this, twisted.test.proto_helpers is considered a public API (see #6435 for more discussion).

 Private Changes

 Code is considered private if the user would have to type a leading underscore to access it.
 In other words, a function, module, method, attribute or class whose name begins with an underscore may be arbitrarily changed.